WayneBrown/learnwebgl2/_sources/02_tools_and_languages/3_javascript.rst

 But wait!
 The above example has a major flaw.
 The value of the keyword :code:`this` changes with context.
-When the object is actually used, the keyword :code:`this` will take on various other values besides a reference to the object.
-This can cause the code to fail.
+When the object is actually used, the keyword :code:`this` will take on various other values besides a reference to the object and cause the code to fail.
 The solution is to not use the keyword :code:`this` for accessing public members.
 Instead, set a reference to the object as a separate local variable and always use the local reference.
-The first statement of a class definition will typically be :code:`var self = this` which creates :code:`self` as a local reference to itself.
+The first statement of a class definition will typically be :code:`let self = this` which creates :code:`self` as a local reference to itself.
 (There is nothing special about the name :code:`self` -- you could use any variable name -- but using a different name would add more confusion than it is worth.)